Axion: Experiments

 Despite not having been found to date, the axion has been well studied for over 40 years, giving time for physicists to develop insight into axion effects that might be detected.
 Several experimental searches for axions are presently underway; most exploit axions' expected slight interaction with photons in strong magnetic fields.
 Axions are also one of the few remaining plausible candidates for dark matter particles, and might be discovered in some dark matter experiments.

+Most searches for the axions probe the axion-photon coupling via the Primakoff effect, the conversion between axions and photons in the presence of magnetic fields.